 Equal Opportunity Employer

-The Chicago Waldorf School not only does not discriminate in its hiring practices, but beyond that has a deep commitment to respect and celebrate the differences in students and staff from widely diverse social, economic, cultural, linguistic, intellectual, racial, educational, and religious backgrounds.
+The Chicago Waldorf School does not discriminate in its hiring practices, and beyond that has a deep commitment to respect and celebrate the differences in students and staff from widely diverse social, economic, cultural, linguistic, intellectual, racial, educational, and religious backgrounds.
 There is a sustained effort and clear recognition that our educational excellence and fulfillment of our school’s mission is dependent on embracing diversity in our school community.
 We seek to fully include and affirm faculty, staff, and students in all of their identities.
 In everything we do we work toward freedom, responsibility and excellence.
 The Chicago Waldorf School provides its teachers, staff and families ongoing opportunities to study and discuss aspects of diversity.